Matanbenami12/Identify_small_objects_SSD/README.md

 ```

-Once we finish we are ready to make our own data set
+Once we finish we are ready to make our own data set.

 OKKKKK-so a brief overview of what we needed to do